Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Appendix

-We perform feature analysis on the normal traffic data of the three datasets to analyze the characteristics of the feature distributions.
+We perform feature analysis on the traffic data of the three datasets to analyze the characteristics of the distributions.
+A large portion of the requests is typically from only a few top classes of the features, concentrating among the top 3--5 classes.

 A summary of the features and the information they provide are listed in Table~\ref{tab:features_decription}.
 The features include eight dynamic attributes capturing network information that varies from request to request and two static attributes that are common for all requests in a sequence.
-A large portion of the normal requests are typically from only a few top classes of the features, mostly concentrating among the top 3--5 classes.

-Given an interval of traffic, the requests are sorted chronologically and requests are grouped by source and destination IP addresses and divided into sequences of length 16.
-The number of classes for each feature of the requests vary across a wide range (see Table~\ref{tab:hulk_featurecount}).
+Given an interval of traffic, the requests are sorted chronologically, and requests are grouped by source and destination IP addresses and divided into sequences of length 16.
+The number of classes for each feature of the requests varies across a wide range (see Table~\ref{tab:hulk_featurecount}).